AdrianMartinezCodes/MemoryEditor/README.md

 ## Motivation
 Windows has a fairly standard process to editing memory using their api.
-This programs aims to serve as introduction to using the macOS api.
+This programs aims to serve as introduction to using the macOS api in this context.

 ## Features